Y Bryn

 Wind turbine noise is highly regulated to the effect that they wouldn’t generally appreciably add to the prevailing background noise levels.

-Background noise monitoring has been undertaken to inform assessments, design and final turbine choices to ensure the regulations can be met.
-If the project cannot meet these regulations, it will not receive planning permission.
 If noise complaints are subsequently made and strict planning conditions not abided by, then the local authorities can take enforcement actions, including shutting individual turbines off under certain wind conditions.

 As with noise, shadow flicker is carefully assessed and site design and relevant mitigation measures to address shadow impacts will be sought.
 Site design and mitigation measures are generally successful at eliminating issues in this respect.